tatianawoller/amst2_nextflow/README.md

 - run prealign_amst2 using a conda environment or apptainer based on squirrel ✔️
 - run prealign_amst2 using  apptainer based on squirrel ✔️
 - implementation subworkflow ✔️
-- implement 2 use cases: prealign + amst ( from amst2), amst  as 2 nextflow subworkflows within a AMST2 nextflow module using conda 🚧
+- implement 2 use cases: prealign + amst ( from amst2), amst  as 2 nextflow subworkflows within a AMST2 nextflow module using conda ✔️
-- test 2 use cases: prealign + amst ( from amst2), amst subworkflows within a AMST2 nextflow module using docker  🚧
+- test 2 use cases: prealign + amst ( from amst2), amst subworkflows within a AMST2 nextflow module using docker  ✔️
-- test on hpc🚧
+- test on hpc ✔️

 ## Current state
 - prealignment works as a python script and a nextflow workflow